-Sargassum stinks as it decomposes on beaches, blocked with several meters deep mats.
-Removal is time-consuming and expensive.
-Tourists are concerned, incoming rafts smother sea grasses and coral reefs, while fishermen struggle to get in the water.
-Rafts impact on fish and turtle (especially babies and nesting) populations.
+As sargassum decomposes on beaches, it releases disagreeable odours.
+Removal is time-consuming and expensive as mats can be several meters thick.
+Tourists are bothered by sargassum, and incoming rafts smother sea grasses and coral reefs, while fishermen struggle to get their boats in the water.
+Rafts also have an impact on baby and nesting fish and turtle populations.

 What is Sargassum

-Sargassum (S. natans and S. fluitans) is a type of brown holopelagic seaweed, never attaching to the seafloor during its life.
+Sargassum (S. natans and S. fluitans) is a type of brown holopelagic seaweed, that is never attached to the seafloor during its lifetime.
 The plant is made of many leafy appendages, branches, and round, berry-like structures that are gas-filled (mostly by oxygen) and keep it floating on the sea surface.

-While seen from above sun-baked sargassum rafts look like barren, discolored oceanic detritus, they are complex and teeming with life, when they are not in sheer volume.
+When seen from above, sun-baked sargassum rafts look like barren, discoloured oceanic detritus, but they are complex and teeming with life, and massive in volume.

 What would be needed to manage high concentrations